 + HPC applications in/for:

 – content management systems and digital libraries

-We invite submissions of up to 8 pages (in CPS Conference Style) which must contain original research results not submitted and not published elsewhere.
-The submitted papers will be refereed and accepted on the basis of their scientific merit and relevance to the Workshop topics.
+Research papers must contain original research results not submitted and not published elsewhere.
+Authors which want to present work in progress or discuss new aspects or a survey of their older research results at the workshop are welcome to submit an extended abstract (up to 4 pages).
+Papers will be refereed and accepted on the basis of their scientific merit and relevance to the Workshop topics.

 The papers accepted for presentation will be included in a locally edited proceedings (electronic version on a memory stick).
 Accepted research papers should be presented at the conference and the best papers will be selected for publication in the post proceedings published by Conference Publishing Services.

 Extended versions of the papers accepted and presented at the workshop will be considering to be published as a special issue in SCPE – Scalable Computing: Practice and Experience (SCOPUS and WoS indexed).
 Other possibilities for publication will be formulated soon after the workshop.

 - George Gravvanis, Democritus University of Thrace, Greece

 - Helen Karatza, Aristotle University of Thessaloniki, Greece

 - Aneta Karavainova, Bulgarian Academy of Science, Bulgaria